probablySophie/todo-txt-rs/README.md

 - [ ] Organisation-y things
 	- [ ] List the different projects
 	- [ ] List the different contexts
-- [/] Learn how to properly use the built in Rust test suite
+- [x] Learn how to properly use the built in Rust test suite
 - [ ] At some point spin Date off into its own library

 #### Planned Frontends